ArbiterGames/documentation/source/index.md

 }
 ```

 Each Arbiter `User` is given an Arbiter `Wallet`.
 This request will occur directly between your players' device and the Arbiter server.
 The user can then deposit to this wallet using a Credit Card, PayPal, or with Bitcoin.
-At any point, a user can make a withdraw from their Arbiter Wallet back to any Debit Card, PayPal account, or Bitcoin address.
+At any point, a user can make a withdrawal from their Arbiter Wallet back to any Debit Card, PayPal account, or Bitcoin address.

 ### Tournament